-Most of this came from Asia, which was the source of some 39.8 million tons or about two-thirds of total global production.
-The list below is based-upon output from primary refiners as reported in each company's annual reports for 2017.
+The list below is based-upon output from primary refiners as reported by the companies for 2018.
 Production figures shown beside each company name are in millions of metric tons (mmt).

 The Aluminum Corporation of China (Chalco) remains one of China's largest aluminum producers.